ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 If the entity would not inherit a value, the ALTO server MAY return "null" or MAY just omit the property.-->

-For each entity in the Property Map, the ALTO Server returns the value defined for each of the properties specified in this resource's `capabilities` list.
+For each entity in the Property Map, the ALTO server returns the value defined for each of the properties specified in this resource's `capabilities` list.
-For efficiency, the ALTO Server SHOULD omit property values that are inherited rather than explicitly defined; if a client needs inherited values, the client SHOULD use the entity domain's inheritance rules to deduce those values.
+For efficiency, the ALTO server SHOULD omit property values that are inherited rather than explicitly defined; if a client needs inherited values, the client SHOULD use the entity domain's inheritance rules to deduce those values.